Wei-M-Wei/HDcluster/README.md

 std_error_original = summary_correct$coefficients$`Std.
 Error`
 std_error_corrected = summary_correct$coefficients$`Std.
 Error corrected`

-# We recommond having a look at the 'text.R' in the folder 'R'
+# We recommond having a look at the 'text_example.R' in the folder 'R'
 ```
 A CRAN release is coming soon.